UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

     > In your UPPMAX local compute project, scroll down to 'Resources' and add Bianca

-Click on 'Add resource to proposal' to add Bianca as a resource.
+Click on 'Add resource to proposal' to add **Bianca** as a resource.

 ### 8. Edit compute resources

-In the 'Add resource Bianca' menu, set the number of core hours and click 'Add resource'.
+In the 'Add resource Bianca' menu, set the number of thousands of core hours/month and click 'Add resource'.

 ???- question "How does that look like?"